-

 The brothers’ exposure to the heady, glamorous, behind-the-scenes worlds of art and fashion in 80s/90s New York helped form their viewpoints, understanding of and outlook on the design world and contributed to their unique interpretations and expressions of how people live.

+Known collectively and individually as master colorists, each brother brings his singular perspective and visual references to each product and design produced by the studio.
 Doug and Gene’s designs are based on a shared logic, then peppered with historical references from the 18th century to modern times: Subtle and classic forms mixed with bold and graphic shapes, layers of elegance and detail augmented by the brothers love of unexpected color and textural combinations.
-The Doug and Gene Meyer brand helps clients realize their full potential and fulfill their wildest dreams with inspired, beautiful and timely design.